carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

 For write barriers, LLVM provides the ``llvm.gcwrite`` intrinsic function.
 It has exactly the same semantics as a non-volatile ``store`` to the derived pointer (the third argument).
-The exact code generated is specified by a compiler :ref:`plugin <plugin>`.
+The exact code generated is specified by the Function's selected :ref:`GC strategy <plugin>`.

 Many important algorithms require write barriers, including generational and concurrent collectors.
 Additionally, write barriers could be used to implement